showell/meta-elm/publicity/Welcome.md

 This AST is roughly equivalent to the Elm code below, but we do **not** actually have a translation step.
-The above AST is interpreted directly by `computeVal`.
+The above AST is interpreted directly by `computeExpr`.
 The below code is just a valid Elm representation of the AST (which you can produce using `toElmCode` for educational use cases).